 Visit the PAS Project page via the link in the More Information box on the right of this page.

 - Benchmarking – Define® is web-based benchmarking software, developed in collaboration with 23 NHS trusts in South West England and the West Midlands.
 As well as enabling intra- and inter-organisational clinical and financial benchmarking of medicine use, Define® is a flexible and user-friendly tool for use by clinical pharmacists and pharmacy managers to inform medicines optimisation and support budget planning & management by providers and commissioners.
 Access is available in the majority of acute and mental health trusts in NHS England (London Region) and is in use in approximately 50 per cent of all acute NHS trusts nationally.

-Links to the secondary care dashboard, details of specific initiatives, a tender schedule for LPP frameworks, and other information supporting the dashboard can be downloaded from the supporting information box on the right.
+Links to details of specific initiatives and a tender schedule for LPP frameworks can be downloaded from the supporting information box on the right.